shreyansh26/Long-Context-Biencoder/README.md

 ### Training

-This model has been trained on 6.4M randomly sampled pairs of sentences/paragraphs from the same training set that Sentence Transformers models use.
+The models have been trained on 6.4M and 64M randomly sampled pairs of sentences/paragraphs from the same training set that Sentence Transformers models use.
 Details of the training set [here](https://huggingface.co/sentence-transformers/all-mpnet-base-v2#training-data).

 * Training script - [train_biencoder.py](train_biencoder.py)